sourcegraph/about/handbook/bizops/index.md

 The Business Operations (BizOps) team is responsible for [translating business goals (strategy) into tactical operations (execution)](https://medium.com/business-startup-development-and-more/why-your-startup-also-needs-a-bizops-team-5d2e7d436a0).

+# Analytics

 This page describes Sourcegraph's analytics function, our data sources, and how to use our data tools.

-If you have any questions, mention @ericbm in either the #analytics, #sales, or #marketing Slack channels.
+To reach us, mention @ericbm in the most relevant channel (i.e. #marketing for a marketing-related question).

-## Analytics

 ## Submitting a data request

-Proposals to capture and report on new data are in [GitHub issues in the Sourcegraph analytics repository](https://github.com/sourcegraph/analytics/issues).
+**Projects:** Proposals to capture and report on new data are in [GitHub issues in the Sourcegraph analytics repository](https://github.com/sourcegraph/analytics/issues).
 Provide the following data to help us understand and prioritize your request:
 - What is the purpose of the visualization?
 - Will it be frequently used, or is it only needed sporadically?
 - How does it support Sourcegraph's company and team OKRs?
 - Do you know how you want the data visualized?
 If you need a new graph or chart, adding a photo of a sketch on paper helps immensely.
 - When does this need to be delivered?
 - How urgent is this request?

+**Small asks and questions:** Post in the #analytics channel.

 If you need clarification or are not sure about any of the above, ask a question in the [Slack #analytics channel](https://sourcegraph.slack.com/archives/CN4FC7XT4).